UK Client Services Tel: 01793 725043 (International: +44 1793 725043)

 • Paid social media ad campaigns

-• Advertise on search engines such as Google Ads or PPC (Paid Per Click) adverts.
+• Advertise on search engines such as Google Ads or PPC (Pay Per Click) adverts.

 • Take out an advertisement in a trade or lifestyle magazine